mansenfranzen/pybatchintory/README.md

 ## Rational

-`pybatchintory` may greatly improve batch data pipelines by enabling the following four features:
+`pybatchintory` may greatly improve batch processing data pipelines by enabling the following four features:

 - **Incremental processing**: Process only new, unseen data avoiding recomputation of all data items.
 - **Backfill scenarios**: Reprocess historical data in a configurable and automated fashion without manual intervention.